weathersmm/InCheckUPDATE/content/_index.md

   sub_title_three: Breaking Language Barriers, Empowering Connections
   image: /assets/img/ai-ems-brain.png
   content_one: >
-    <p>Intellux AI, Ltd. is transforming Healthcare, Pre Hospital Medicine and Mobile Integrated Health with Actual Intelligence (AI).
+    <p>InCheck, Ltd. is transforming Healthcare, Pre Hospital Medicine and Mobile Integrated Health with Actual Intelligence (AI).
 We are proud to introduce Rampart—the ultimate experienced partner and mentor, designed to bridge the gap between emerging professional and seasoned professionals by bringing real-world expertise and guidance directly to the field.</p>

     <p>Rampart leverages cutting-edge technology to provide 24/7 support across critical areas, including:</p>
     <ul>